Monahans in Ward County, Texas — The American South (West South Central)

 Erected 1964 by State Historical Survey Committee.
 (Marker Number 3434.)

 Location.
 31° 37.109′ N, 102° 48.719′ W. Marker is in Monahans, Texas, in Ward County.
 Marker can be reached from State Highway Park Road 41 0.2 miles north of Interstate 20, on the left when traveling north.
+Marker is located in front of the visitor center to Monahans Sandhill State Park.
 Touch for map.
-Marker is located in front of the visitor center to Monahans Sandhill State Park.
 Marker is at or near this postal address: 2500 E Interstate 20, Monahans TX 79756, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 15 miles of this marker, measured as the crow flies.
 Christ The King Catholic Church (approx. 5.1 miles away); Ector County Discovery Well (approx. 13 miles away); Penwell (approx. 14.4 miles away).

 Related marker.
 Click here for another marker that is related to this marker.